connormlewis/SoundtrackDB/PITCHME.md

 - Some of the tools that were required seem unnecessary
     - Tools which aren't industry standard
 - What is a better way to connect data together
-    - Our process was somewhat manual, even though our data set is fairly large
+    - Used a manual process for matching

 ---